 ED 510 Linguistics (ESOL) 3 credits

-ED 544 Human Resource Development & Management (Pre-AL) 3 credits
+ED 544 Human Resource Development, Growth, Supervision, and Evaluation (Pri-AL) 3 credits

-ED 545 Leadership and Organizational Change (Pre-AL) 3 credits
+ED 545 Leadership and Organizational Change (Pri-AL) 3 credits

-ED 550 Professional Growth and Development (MED/MA Core) 3 credits
+ED 550 Professional Growth and Development (MED) 3 credits

 *Only open to students holding Preliminary Administrator License.

-ED 558 Educational Research for Improved Student Learning (MED/MA Core) 3 credits
+ED 558 Educational Research for Improved Student Learning (MEd) 3 credits

 ED 580 Elements of Reading P-12 (Reading) 3 credits

-ED 581 Language, Literacy and Culture (ESOL and Reading) 3 credits
+ED 581 Reading, Language, and Cultural Diversity in Schools (ESOL/Reading) 3 credits

-ED 583 Diagnosis and Instruction of Learning Problems Related to Reading and Language Differences P-12 (Reading) 3 credits
+ED 583 Diagnosis and Instruction for Literacy Achievement P-12 (Reading) 3 credits